 NLJC makes a special High Holy Day charity appeal each year during which we collect and transmit donations on behalf of our community.
 Members of our congregation choose the charities to be supported each year.

 We aim to support two charities a year, raising donations during the High Holy Days and over the Channukah period.
-We try to choose a Norfolk or British charity and one that is based in Israel.
-This year we are again supporting 2 charities: New Routes Integration and Norwich Foodbank.
+This year we are supporting: the Norfolk Community Foundation COVID-19 Response Fund and the Norwich Foodbank.

 Its aims are: